 - Strategic Communications

-Associate Professor Julie Lellis has taken the role of director of communications core and minor, overseeing the school’s opening and closing core courses, communications electives and the communications minor.
-Professor Naeemah Clark will serve as the school’s assessment coordinator, ensuring academic quality in accordance with benchmarks set by the Accrediting Council on Education in Journalism and Mass Communications.
+Associate Professor Vic Costello serves as the director of the communications core and minor, overseeing the school’s opening and closing core courses, communications electives and the communications minor.

 Frequently asked questions